 2. Consistency Challenges

-- Eventual Consistency– Many NoSQL databases prioritize eventual consistency over immediate consistency.
+- Eventual Consistency– Many NoSQL databases support Eventual Consistency rather than Consistency.
 This means that after a write operation, there may be a slight delay before all replicas of the data across the system are updated.
-While this ensures high availability and performance, it can lead to temporary inconsistencies in the data, which may be a concern for applications requiring absolute real-time data accuracy.
+This is beneficial in the sense that availability and performance are both high, however, for a short period of time the data in the warehouse can become stale which might not be ideal for ITEs that require real-time information.

 3. Limited Tooling and Ecosystem